haosulab/ManiSkill2-Learn/README.md

 #### Some things to keep in mind

 When training agents with demonstrations (e.g. DAPG, GAIL), the demonstration should be generated in a way that exactly matches the environment configurations used during training.
 Pay special attention to e.g. observation mode, point cloud downsampling strategy, observation frame, goal point sampling, etc.

+## Submission Example

+To facilitate ManiSkill2022 challenge submission, we have added a submission example in `submission_example/` that uses ManiSkill2-Learn.
+Please refer to the file comments for specific instructions.